 We rely on the following legal bases for processing your information:

 - Necessary for the performance of a contract

 - Necessary for compliance with a legal obligation

-- Legitimate interests (to inform you about other services we provide that may be of interest to you)
+- Legitimate interests (to inform you about services we provide that may be of interest to you).

 We have relationships with a number of third parties that we may share your personal data with.
 For a list of these third parties please contact Michael Ainsworth at the above address.
 This data sharing enables us to ensure that you receive the required professional service from us.

 We will share personal information with law enforcement agencies if required by applicable law.

 We will not share your personal information with any other third parties without your consent.